mixcloud/django-speedbar/README.rst

     # Include headers needed to show page generation profile tree in the
     # Google Chrome SpeedTracer plugin.
     SPEEDBAR_TRACE = True

+    # Include response headers with summary data for each request.
+These are
+    # intended for logging and are included in all requests, not just staff
+    # requests.
+If you turn this on we recommend configuring your load
+    # balancer to strip them before sending the response to the client.
+    SPEEDBAR_RESPONSE_HEADERS = False

     # Configure which instrumentation modules to load.
 This should not
     # normally be necessary for built in modules as they will only load